-- Wet areas along the coast, rivers, estuaries and lakes. - Mangroves, coastal rainforest and riverine vegetation that has dense foliage, particularly if it is growing in wetter areas. - Leafy, irrigated public areas such as the Darwin Botanic Gardens. - Irrigated areas, water features, ocean and lake edges including irrigated playing fields, marinas, golf courses, wetlands, and sewage settling ponds. - Residential areas that have green vegetation, tree cover and irrigated gardens (e.g. Stuart Park). - Areas that are shaded by built structures, particularly if the structures are built from cool materials.
+- Wet areas along the coast, rivers, estuaries and lakes. - Mangroves, coastal rainforest and riverine vegetation that have dense foliage, particularly if it is found in wetter areas. - Leafy, irrigated public areas such as the Darwin Botanic Gardens. - Irrigated areas, water features, ocean and lake edges that include irrigated playing fields, marinas, golf courses, wetlands, and sewage settling ponds. - Residential areas that have green vegetation, tree cover and irrigated gardens (e.g. Stuart Park). - Areas that are shaded by built structures, particularly if the structures are built from cool materials.

 Figure 7.
-Land surface temperature (LST) 'cool spots' and examples of areas or features with this characteristic.
+LST 'hot spots' and examples of areas or features with this characteristic.
 Boundaries: LGA, suburb and Mesh Blocks (ABS, 2018).